degville/maas-docs/en/api.md

 Manage a physical zone.

-Every node must belong to a physical zone, or "zone" for short.
+Any node is in a physical zone, or "zone" for short.
 The meaning of a physical zone is up to you: it could identify e.g. a server rack, a network, or a data centre.
 Users can then allocate nodes from specific physical zones, to suit their redundancy or performance requirements.